JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Used raw sql queries to return the correct data #DONE
 ### Recommendations
 Use the current tracks in the library as the seed for recommendations in a horizontal `FlatList` of tracks.
 Better yet we can use a mix of the latest and most popular tracks.
+- Create a component where the `flatlist` will be displayed #DONE
-- If the user uses safe mode, we will put the 5 most opened tracks as the 5 track seeds
+- If the user uses **Safe** mode, we will put the 5 most opened tracks as the 5 track seeds #DONE
-- If the user uses adventurous mode, the we will use the last 5 opened tracks
+- If the user uses **New** mode, the we will use the last 5 opened tracks #DONE
 - Scale/mode/triad/seventh of the day - Pick one at random and when clicking on it, it should open the study page with the fretboard open.

 #### Scale description